VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

 From this point on, I deployed the data app to production using only Heroku.
 It was straightforward as the size of the project folder was relatively small.
 The deployed app is given here: https://airplanes-or-cars.herokuapp.com

+The app is also rewritten in Flask and successfully Dockerized and deployed to production: https://airplanes-or-cars-docker-flask.herokuapp.com/

 ![martymcfly](https://user-images.githubusercontent.com/3411100/86633685-f686f880-bf9e-11ea-94d3-45607d88d644.png)

 Finally, I wrote a Dockerfile for building a docker image and running a container through a computer.
 Like Heroku, deploying through Docker is fast just by a few commands for running a container.